-• Bitewing x-rays look at your child's back teeth, called premolars and molars.
-Your child can have one bitewing x-ray for each quadrant every 12 months.
+- Bitewing x-rays look at your child's back teeth, called premolars and Molars. - Your child can have one set of bitewing x-rays for each Quadrant every 12 months. - A single bitewing x-ray is covered, there are no Limitations on the number of single bitewing x-rays your child can have.